bremsstrahlung-57/Tatpara/README.md

 ![github-submission-banner](https://github.com/user-attachments/assets/a1493b84-e4e2-456e-a791-ce35ee2bcf2f)

-# 🚀 Project Title
+# 🚀 Tatpara

-> Tatpara: Become the chosen one... by doing the dishes.
+> Become the chosen one... by doing the dishes.

 ---